appwrite/docs/README.md

 </ul>
 ```

 > Don't forget to use proper indenting for all code examples.
-The indenting of the code examples should be independent from the indentation of the surrounding HTML tags.
+The indenting of the code examples should be independent of the indentation of the surrounding HTML tags.

 #### Notes